WwZzz/easyFL/README.md

 * `num_workers` is the number of workers of the torch.utils.data.Dataloader

-Simulating systemic configuration: 1) network heterogeneity, 2) computing power heterogeneiry

-* `network_config` controls the network conditions of all the clients.
-See `utils.systemic_simulator` for more details.

-* `computing_config` controls the computing resources of all the clients.
-See `utils.systemic_simulator` for more details.

 Additional hyper-parameters for particular federated algorithms:

 * `algo_para` is used to receive the algorithm-dependent hyper-parameters from command lines.
 Usage: 1) The hyper-parameter will be set as the default value defined in Server.__init__() if not specifying this term, 2) For algorithms with one or more parameters, use `--algo_para v1 v2 ...` to specify the values for the parameters.
 The input order depends on the dict `Server.algo_para` defined in `Server.__init__()`.